purepm/mo-code-reviewer/README.md

 - Automatically triggered by a specific label on pull requests
 - Reviews changed files in the pull request
 - Generates AI-powered code reviews and suggestions
-- Supports multiple AI providers (currently Anthropic, with easy extensibility)
+- Supports multiple AI providers (Anthropic, OpenAI, and OpenRouter)
 - Adds review comments directly to the pull request
 - Approves the pull request after successful review
 - Removes the trigger label after completion